-The British Hill Climb Championship takes place over 17 weekends in the summertime, beginning in April and ending in September.
-It includes dates at Shelsley Walsh, the world's oldest motorsport venue, Prescott, owned by the Bugatti Owners' Club, and Chateau Impney, which is one of the most challenging new courses on the calendar.
+The British Hill Climb Championship takes place during the summertime, beginning in April and ending in September.
+It includes dates at impressive venues such as Harewood and the previously mentioned Shelsley Walsh and Prescott.

 The European Hill Climb Championship has been running since the 1930s and is held across Europe on different public roads.
-Several countries take part in hill climb racing competitively, including; France, Germany, Italy, Malta, Romania, Portugal, Slovakia, and Switzerland.
+Several countries have taken part in the championship competitively, proving just how popular the events can be.

 Hill climb racing also extends to other countries around the world, including the US, New Zealand and Kenya.
 These events often offer spectacular backdrops and some incredible footage can be found online of highly-talented drivers tackling the various ascents.

 Hill climb racing is as popular as ever, both in the UK and around the world.
-With ever-improving technology and as a result, new records being set, it's an exciting sport that you can experience for relatively little cost, with low-cost events available to attend right on your doorstep.
+With ever-improving technology, both individual and factory-ran teams continuously strive to break the records.